-1. He couldn't find any evidence that Bill Finney had influenced the investigation .2.
-They shared how their philosophy of life had influenced their decision to donate.
-3.

-Defense attorney Karl Numinen argued that the state had provided no evidence of a murder at Pictured Rocks.
-4. Andrean had spent days struggling with Enigma's influence.
-5. Thirty seconds before, I had thought my statement was precisely what this stodgy establishment needed.
-6. For five years, the president's widow had been the most admired woman in the country.
-7. My assurances and plans had brought her some relief, and even hope.
-8. She had built a nest somewhere in the woods, and filled it with eggs.
-9. A week of riding the boxcars had made him wary and observant.
-10. I sighed and looked around my office, it had become disheveled in the last few months.
+1. He couldn't find any evidence that Bill Finney had influenced the investigation.
+2. Thirty seconds before, I had thought my statement was precisely what this stodgy establishment needed.
+3. For five years, the president's widow had been the most admired woman in the country.
+4. My assurances and plans had brought her some relief, and even hope.
+5. She had built a nest somewhere in the woods, and filled it with eggs.
+6. A week of riding the boxcars had made him wary and observant.
+7. I sighed and looked around my office, it had become disheveled in the last few months.